-MS # P-038 -120- During the German withdrawal from Rostov to the Mius, in the winter of 1942-43, a Russian motorized corps broke through the German lines.
+-107radio intelligence and the "entering wedges" spotted by the cryptanalysts had been betrayed by a deserter from an intercept unit.
+The changes brought about by this incident led to a major setback in German intelligence results.
+The next crisis in German communication intelligence followed the loss of Stalingrad, when the Russians captured intercept files.
+At that time the Germans intercepted Russian instructions concerning the restriction and supervision of radio traffic.
+During the German withdrawal from Rostov to the Mius, in the winter of 1942-43, a Russian motorized corps broke through the German lines.
 The gap was closed and the enemy was trapped.
 Plain-text Russian dispatches reporting a shortage of gasoline were intercepted by the RI team of the 23d Panzer Division.
 "What am I supposed to do?" asked the commander of the pocket force.
 "Break out at the same point where you broke through," was the answer of superior headquarters behind the Russian front.
-All available German forces were placed in ambush at the former breakthrough point.
+All available German forces were placed in ambush at the former break-through point.
 Nobody got through, and the Russian unit was wiped out.
-In March 1943 the German 129th Infantry Division - then commanded by the author of this section of the study - withdrew from the Volga near Rzhev to the Smolensk - Moscow highway near Yartsevo, during the course of the so-called Buffalo Movement of the Ninth Army.
+In March 1943 the German 129th Infantry Division -- then commanded by the author of this section of the study -- withdrew from the Volga near Rzhev to the Smolensk - Moscow highway near Yartsevo, during the course of the so-called Buffalo Movement of the Ninth Army.
 Every day the division's RI team reported the approach of enemy troops to the successive German delaying positions as well as the enemy's organization and strength, physical condition after exhausting night marches, intended rest periods, logistical problems, the Russians' estimate of the German situation, and their plans in general.
-In the light of this reliable first-hand information intercepted from enemy sources, the Germans were able to exemine their dispositions, reinforce their units at crucial points, place their reserves at the right points, and, above all, concentrate their fire on the most vulnerable targets the enemy so carelessly revealed to them, and make the proper distribution of the available ammunition on a day-to-day basis.
-Security Information CONFIDENTIAL MS # P-038 -121- In February 1944 the 23d Panzer Division was given the mission of stepping heavy Russian attacks en Jassy.
+In the light of this reliable first-hand information intercepted from enemy sources, the Germans were able to examine their dispositions, reinforce their units at crucial points, place their reserves at the right points, and, above all, concentrate their fire on the most valuable targets the enemy so carelessly revealed to them, and make the proper distribution of the available ammunition on a day-to-day basis.
+In February 1944 the 23d Panzer Division was given the mission of 'stopping heavy Russian attacks on Jassy.
 On that occasion some T34's broke through the German lines and concealed themselves in the close terrain.
 They sent such messages as "our tracks are broken" or "turret damaged," whereupon the German RI team inquired: "What is your location?"
 As soon as they indicated their location, the tanks were destroyed by the Germans.
-The Germans occasionally attempted to get a reply from Russian stations and usually succeeded in their deception.
-However, they refrained from intruding in enemy nets handling routine traffic in order not to arouse the suspicion of the other party.
-Any such action would have compromised future intelligence results.
-It was a different matter, however, when, in the heat of combat, the enemy asked for assistance without getting any reply to his calls.
 In September 1944, a Russian corps was in a precarious situation northeast of Grosswardein.
 The RI team of the 23d Panzer Division intercepted a poorly-encrypted message ordering a Russian-Romanian regimental combat team to attempt to break out along a certain road.
-Elements of the division thereupon prepared an ambush in the forest on both sides of the road and completely wiped out the breakeut force.
-Appendix 8 gives the full story of the intercepts made by the RI team of a German infantry division during the course of one day of attack.
+Elements of the division thereupon prepared an ambush in the forest on both sides of the road and completely wiped out the breakout force.
+Appendix 8 gives the full story of the intercepts madey by the RI team of a German infantry division during the course of one day of attack.
 Within the scope of this study it is not possible to give more than these few examples to show the important role played by communication intelligence in the direct conduct of battle.
 There were innumerable